burgerdon/HadesGuides/index.md

 [Fresh File Tips playlist](https://www.youtube.com/watch?v=wdWhRwt_Xz4&list=PLOfMZlvgJQzo6WFjC2SgbeyXsY7wwPEC9)

 [Fresh File to Credits: non-First Run Route](https://docs.google.com/document/d/1IhDH49Oez8_-fqI7wtZj-TIRjSdmgq_ZcABNJjW_EJs/edit?usp=sharing)

-## Multi Weapon<a name="Multi"/>
-Be sure to check the pinned posts in the #multi-weapon channel for more info.

-#TODO what do I put here...

 ## Routed<a name="routed"/>
 Be sure to check the pinned posts in the #routed-runs channel for more info.